 Your thyroid gland produces hormones that help control your metabolism.
-If you don’t make enough of these hormones it’s called an underactive thyroid (hypothyroidism).
-If you make too much of these hormones it’s called an overactive thyroid (hyperthyroidism).
+If you don’t make enough of these hormones, it’s called an underactive thyroid (hypothyroidism).
+And if you make too many of these hormones, it’s called an overactive thyroid (hyperthyroidism).

-If your thyroid is underactive your bodily processes start to “slow down” and you might feel tired, have memory problems, and feel depressed.
-While if your thyroid is overactive you might feel restless, anxious, and have trouble switching off causing sleep problems.
+If your thyroid is underactive, your bodily processes start to “slow down”, and you might feel tired, gain weight, have memory problems, and feel depressed.
+While if your thyroid is overactive, you might feel restless, anxious and have trouble switching off, causing sleep problems.

-You can measure your thyroid function using a home blood test or through your GP.
+You can check your thyroid health at home using a thyroid blood test.

 Oestrogen and your monthly cycle

 Your oestrogen levels fluctuate throughout your monthly cycle.
-In the first two weeks of your cycle, your oestrogen levels increase and this is associated with higher energy levels.
-In the third week of your cycle, your oestrogen levels drop so it’s associated with lower energy levels.
+In the first two weeks of your cycle (follicular phase and ovulation), your oestrogen levels increase, which is associated with higher energy levels.
+In the third week of your cycle (luteal phase), your oestrogen levels drop, so it’s associated with lower energy levels.

 The most common causes of low oestrogen levels include: